- Find a Trail

 The Green Circle is the culmination of nearly three decades of mainly community-led efforts to create a comprehensive greenway system to crown Stevens Point.
 It’s the ideal medium to explore the history, culture and nature of the area.
-The 27-mile loop is made up of a dozen segments that weave through varied settings, from urban neighborhoods, to out-of-the-way natural areas.
+The 27-mile loop is made up of a dozen segments that weave through varied settings, from urban neighborhoods to out-of-the-way natural areas.
+In June 2022, a new section of the trail was built past the airport fence, along with direction signs to mark the route.
 On top of the primary loop, the Circle also provides access to a further 45 miles of regional trails, including the Tomorrow River State Trail.

 Winding along the Wisconsin and Plover rivers, the Circle is the best way to get out and get in touch with nature.
 While on the trail, travelers will pass through forests, wetlands with boardwalks, prairie and experience stunning river views and postcard-perfect sunsets.
 Wildlife is plentiful, and there are good spots for birdwatching and nature photography.